Post-Completion OPT

 - Students should refer to the academic calendar when applying for OPT.

-Step 1.
-Submit your OPT I-20 request via your MyISSS portal.
+Submit your OPT I-20 request via the MyISSS.

 - Refer to the final year checklist page to determine if you need to also submit a final quarter reduced course load.